HOME-LIFE

 ------

 Buying in bulk can be a huge time saver and save you money.
-But, it is probably also not wise to buy buckets of wheat berries when it is not something you consume very often.
+But it is probably also not wise to buy buckets of wheat berries when it is not something you consume very often.

 Stock up on foods your family regularly eats and keep track of what you have.
+Meal planning can also greatly help you to determine what foods you should buy in bulk.
+Read more here about the benefits of meal planning and how to get started.

 Always practice the FIFO concept - first in, first out.
 Place newly bought products at the back and finish the oldest containers first.

 These are the average shelf life periods for various dry pantry goods.
 The time frames can differ depending on circumstances and storage conditions.
-When buying and using airtight containers, some goods like beans and rice can last you for many years when not opened!!
+When using airtight containers, some goods like beans and rice can last you for many years when not opened!!

 BEANS & LENTILS